H4tch/hugo-plus/README.md

 This project is meant to provide a set of guidelines, conventions, structure,
 	and completely functional base on which to build.

+To see differences between and Hugo [read this](/docs/hugo-vs-hugo-plus.md).

 ### Who?
 Targeted at lazy developers that value their time and want a solution to host
 	their thoughts, portfolio, and projects while having full control of the